balzack/databag/README.md

 ### Installation

 To use databag, you will need a DNS name pointing to your node with a certificate.
 You can deloy a node manually, but you will have a much easier time using a container service.
-For my self-hosting setup, I use Portainer with Nginx Proxy Manager running on an Intel Nuc.
-As a reslt the docker image I have built is for [amd64](https://hub.docker.com/u/balzack)
+A container for arm64 and amd64 are available [here](https://hub.docker.com/r/balzack/databag/tags)